shenxiaochenn/FEAT/README.md

 # FEAT
-Official Code for FEAT: A Multi-Agent Forensic AI System with Domain-Adapted Large Language Model for Automated Cause-of-Death Analysi
+Official Code for FEAT: A Multi-Agent Forensic AI System with Domain-Adapted Large Language Model for Automated Cause-of-Death Analysis

+The code is coming soon !